Board of Trustees

 Board Member

-Julian Coblentz
+Julian L. Coblentz

 Julian Coblentz is a lifelong resident of this community.
 He has been employed at Walnut Creek Foods since 2002 and currently serves as the President & CEO of the company.
 Julian earned a bachelor’s degree from Malone University.
 He has also served on the Board of Directors of the Commercial & Savings Bank since 2015.